Vishnu123vis/kitchenwise-sls-guru-pilot-project/README.md

 - **Production**: `prod` stage with production-grade resources
 - **Staging**: `staging` stage for testing

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **OpenAI** for powerful recipe generation capabilities
 - **Pexels** for high-quality recipe images
 - **AWS** for robust serverless infrastructure
 - **Serverless Framework** for simplified deployment

-## 📞 Support

-For support, email support@kitchenwise.com or create an issue in this repository.

----

-**Built with ❤️ using AWS Serverless Architecture**